Interlake-Saints/the-late-and-great/_posts/2021-03-22-phillip-phil-mcvey.md

   - /assets/philmcvey83.jpg
 gender: male
 ---
-Phil passed away in Kent on Thursday, March 30, 2017.
+Phil passed away in Kent on Thursday, March 30, 2017, likely of heart complications.
+He was 51 years old.

+Sadly, Phil's older brother, [P. Roy McVey](https://ihsmemorial.org/class-of-1980/p-roy-mcvey/), is also on the IHS Memorial Wall.
+Roy is listed under the Class of 1980.